 Did you know April 29 – May 5, 2019 is Screen-Free Week?
 Sometimes telling kids it’s time to unplug just for a few hours will elicit groans and complaints of “I’m bored” or “There’s nothing to do!”
 Imagine trying it as a family for a whole week!
-If you’re up for the challenge, this list of screen-free activities can help your family power through.
+If you’re up for the challenge or need inspiration all year long, this list of screen-free activities can help your family power through.

 1. Bring out the board games.
 A few family-friendly favorites are: Codenames, Settlers of Catan, Ticket to Ride, Pandemic, Pictionary, and Scrabble.
 Invite friends over for a board game night or afternoon.

 2. Work on a puzzle.
 Set out a puzzle and the family will naturally congregate around it to work on it.
 Local toy stores have great puzzles, and you can swap with other families when you’re done!

 3. Read a book as a family.
 Have your kids take turns reading aloud.
 Ask your child to tell you their favorite part or something they learned.
 Watch the movie afterward (after screen-free week of course!) and discuss the difference.

 4. Design an obstacle course.
 Get creative and set up a challenging course in the backyard or in the basement.
 Then everyone gets to take a turn trying it out!

 5. Family Fitness Fun.
 Set up a circuit training workout with a few stations and get healthy together.